 Protection that saves you money

 Insurance is an expense but, by bundling different insurance policies together and exploring comparison rate websites online, business insurance does not have to cost a lot – and it can save you money by protecting you from expensive compensation pay-outs.

 With more and more people making a permanent choice to run businesses from home, being clear that you have the right insurance in place can protect your business – and your valuable assets – in case there is a claim against you.

 If you are new to business, be sure to include insurance premiums as part of your ongoing business budget, to ensure you get off to a positive start, without any costly, unwelcome surprises.

 By giving you more time to spend in your own home and less money to spend on commuting, running a home-based business can be part of a smart savings strategy that can help you save for your first property – or pay off your existing mortgage even faster.

-For more information about how running your business from home may affect your mortgage, talk to our home finance experts at Lending Specialists today.
+For more information about how running your business from home may affect your mortgage, talk to our mortgage broker experts at Lending Specialists today.